 Scott Brown (314 965-4853, ext.
 114, or email@example.com serves as overall Director of Co-Curricular Activities in his role as Assistant Principal – Student Development.
 Each co-curricular activity has its own faculty advisor.

 At the conclusion of the senior year at Vianney, Perfect Attendance will be recognized for any senior who has no tardies and no days absent through four years according to the school’s official attendance records.

-Privileges for Black and Gold Circle Members are:
+Privileges for Gold Circle Members are: